 Air Force uses rare passing game to win First Responder Bowl

+DALLAS – Air Force changed its strategy Tuesday for the First Responder Bowl, taking inspiration from its name and trying out its passing game.
+It worked.

-DALLAS (AP) Haaziq Daniels threw for two touchdowns and ran for two others as Air Force beat Louisville 31-28 in the First Responder Bowl on Tuesday.
+Haaziq Daniels threw for two touchdowns and ran for two more to give Air Force a 31-28 win over Louisville.

 Daniels completed 9 of 10 passes for a season-high 252 yards, leading a triple-option offense that came into the game averaging an FBS-best 340.8 rushing yards and the second-fewest passing yards at 82.5 per game.

+Louisville coach Scott Satterfield lamented his shorthanded secondary getting beat on man-to-man coverage.
+The Cardinals (6-7) were missing defensive back Kenderick Duncan (injured) and Greedy Vance, who is transferring to Florida State.

+“Anytime you play a team like this, they’re going to take a shot,” Satterfield said.
+“They connect – they’re going to come back to it again.”

-Brandon Lewis had touchdown catches of 64 and 61 yards for the Falcons (10-3), finishing with five receptions for a career-high 172 yards.
-That's the most receiving yardage for an Air Force player this season and the most ever in the Falcons' 28 bowl games.
+Senior Brandon Lewis had touchdown catches of 64 and 61 yards for the Falcons, finishing with five receptions for a career-high 172 yards.
+That’s the most receiving yardage for an Air Force player this season and the most ever in the Falcons’ 28 bowl games.

+“I feel like I could have been doing this all season,” Lewis said.
+“I’m just happy that I did do it in my final game.”

 Matthew Dapore kicked a 26-yard field goal with 5:28 left to give the Falcons a two-score lead.

-Malik Cunningham threw a 34-yard touchdown pass to Tyler Harrell and ran for a 22-yard touchdown with 2:57 to play for Louisville (6-7).
-Jawhar Jordan returned a kickoff 100 yards and Trevion Cooley had a 1-yard run for the Cardinals' other touchdowns.
+Louisville’s Malik Cunningham threw a 34-yard touchdown pass to Tyler Harrell and ran for a 22-yard touchdown with 2:57 to play.
+Jawhar Jordan returned a kickoff 100 yards and Trevion Cooley had a 1-yard run for the Cardinals’ other touchdowns.

+Cooley, a freshman, had 92 yards rushing for Louisville.
+Redshirt freshman Jalen Mitchell, who led the Cardinals during the season with 722 rushing yards, was out with an illness.

+Louisville’s James Turner had a 44-yard field-goal attempt sail left in the first quarter, and the Cardinals were stopped on fourth-and-goal at the Falcons’ 2-yard line early in the third quarter when Cooley was tackled by Camby Goff and Trey Taylor.

 Daniels ran for a 5-yard touchdown in the first quarter to give Air Force a 7-0 lead and a 1-yard score in the final minute of the second quarter to put the Falcons ahead 28-14.